-No, the judge must be a USEF-licensed DSHB judge or a currently licensed foreign FEI Dressage judge with an USEF guest card or an approved Foreign Breeding Expert with a USEF guest card.
+No, the judge must be a USEF-licensed Dressage Sport Horse Breeding (DSHB) judge or a currently licensed foreign FEI Dressage judge with an USEF guest card or an approved Foreign Breeding Expert with a USEF guest card.
 All rules pertaining to USEF judges can be found in the USEF Rule Book.
-Please note that for USDFBC Series Finals Classes, two judges, one who must be a licensed USEF DSHB judge, must judge each class individually.
+Please note that for USDFBC Series Finals Classes, two judges, one who must be a licensed ďRĒ USEF DSHB judge, must judge each class individually.
 Winners will be decided by the average of all judges' scores.

 For further information please contact USDF at email@example.com.